Wiltshire deputy police chief David Ainsworth killed himself

 Recording his verdict at Trowbridge Town Hall, David Ridley said he was satisfied that no third party was involved.

-The coroner for Wiltshire and Swindon added: "On the evidence I consider that the appropriate conclusion to record here is that David Ainsworth took his own life while suffering from depression."'Any faith'
+The coroner for Wiltshire and Swindon added: "On the evidence I consider that the appropriate conclusion to record here is that David Ainsworth took his own life while suffering from depression."

 Mr Ridley had earlier ruled that Article 2 of the European Convention on Human Rights, which places a "substantial obligation" on the state to protect life, did not apply in this case.